someweisguy/esp_dmx/README.md

 ### Product Categories

+Devices shall report a product category based on the product's primary function.

 - `RDM_PRODUCT_CATEGORY_NOT_DECLARED` The product category is not declared.
 - `RDM_PRODUCT_CATEGORY_FIXTURE` The product is a fixture intended to create illumination.
 - `RDM_PRODUCT_CATEGORY_FIXTURE_ACCESSORY` The product is an add-on to a fixture or projector.